openva/saberva/README.md

 Run at the command line: `php saberva.php`.
 It will retrieve a list of every campaign committee that has filed a report since January 1, 2012, and then retrieve a list of every report filed by that committee.
 The result is a large JSON file (several megabytes).
 It then iterates through that list of committees, creates a JSON file for each committee, retrieves every cited report, converts that report to JSON, and stores each report as a JSON file.
 (This produces thousands of JSON files.)

+The master committee list, `committees.json`, will not be refreshed unless it's deleted, or unless `reload` is passed as a command-line argument (e.g., `php saberva.php reload`).

 ## Resulting files

 * committees.json